codyaholmes/crime-policing-and-population/README.md

 # Crime-Policing-Population-Data
-A collection of data to be used for comparing crime statistics and policing incidents by population groups in comparisons with national population distributions.
+A collection of data to be used for comparing crime statistics and policing incidents by population groups against U.S. population distribution groups.

+##